moonlighterx/newbie/06-design-basics.md

   - Are there a lot of images, or is the site text heavy?
   - Are there separations between content?
   - Does content get bigger or smaller as you scroll the page?
+  - How many pixels wide is the main grid of the page?
   - How many columns on the webpage?
 How about rows?
   - How are sections organized?
   - What are the primary headings of the page?
 How about sub-headings?